SpikeCaballero/Library/README.md

 This is the Disc World Library, witten in Python using Dictionaries.
-Written this way because this is how we were told to write it! ;P
-Future iterations of the same program will include seperate txt file to permanently save data.
+Future iterations of the same program will be with a Database using SQL as the manipulator for the information gathered.
 Also a version with Classes instead of Dictionaries.